-Her family’s name is a curse, that is explicit.
-The idea of the metaphor that is told is truly shown in the mysterious shocking last shot of the film, that will leave your mind swirling.
-The beauty of the way Írisz’s story is told is of intricacy that has been extremely well thought out and you begin to see turn as she begins to embody what she once opposed near the end.
+The grander metaphor shown in the mysteriously shocking last shot of the film will leave your mind swirling, it’s as if she had become someone entirely different – this ambiguous end has something of a feel like ‘The Shining’, a fantastically fascinating end to a masterful film.
+The beauty of the way Írisz’s story is told is of intricacy that has been extremely well thought out and you begin to see the turns, as she begins to embody what she once opposed near the end.

 The film portrays darkness and beauty behind each veil lifted, the ambiguous nature of the narrative reels you in as you begin to create a picture of what the greater metaphors and symbolism truly embody.
-Nemes’s ‘Sunset’ never holds back and uncovers the evils of society in a glorious way.
+Nemes’s ‘Sunset’ never holds back and uncovers the evils of Budapest’s society in a glorious way.

 Sunset/Napszállta premiered at Venice and later at Zurich Film Festival in September and Curzon is releasing it in UK Cinemas on May 31st